Lycée Franco-Hellénique Eugène Delacroix: History

-Lycée Franco-Hellenique was created in 1974, on the site of the small school "Collaros" that operated without statutes, on the premises of the French Institute of Greece on Sina Street, thanks to the political will of two heads of state, Mr. Karamanlis and Mr. Giscard d'Estaing.
+Lycée Franco-Hellenique was created in 1974, on the site of the small school "Collaros" that operated without statues, on the premises of the French Institute of Greece on Sina Street, thanks to the political will of the Greek President, Konstantinos Karamanlis and French President, Valéry Giscard d'Estaing.
 Their vision for convergence not only of the educational systems of the two countries but also of the respective cultures, was realized in 1975, after an exchange of letters between the two governments and the concession by the Greek state of a space to build the Greek-French school.

 For this purpose and given that a foreign state is not entitled to enter into a long-term lease (99 years), a French-Hellenic association was created, the Panhellenic Association for Education (AFHE), which brought together personalities related to the development of cultural ties between of the two countries and the strengthening of the use of French in Greece.

 In 1986, the two governments signed an international agreement to establish a French-Greek school that would operate as a foreign school.
 The charter governing its organization was published in the Greek Government Gazette in 1988.
 This charter was accompanied by an agreement, according to which AFHE, Union of Greek Law, grants the management of the French-Greek School (LFH) to the Union for French Language Teaching in Greece (AEFG), a French Law Association based in Paris.
 Until 1990 the President of the AEFG was a representative of the Ministry of Foreign Affairs.

-After the creation of the Association for French Education Abroad, its Director is appointed as Chairman of the Board of the Hellenic French School.
+Since the creation of the Association for French Education Abroad, its Director has been Chairman of the Board of the Hellenic French School.

 In July 1990, the agreement between the French and Greek governments on LFHED was published in the French Government Gazette by Decree No. 90-541.

-Subsequently, between 1993 and 1996, two contracts were signed between AEFE and AEFG, which set out the terms of reference for the staff, the training framework, the location and structure of the French and Greek departments, and the award procedures. grants from the French State, the terms and conditions of remuneration of staff;
+Subsequently, between 1993 and 1996, two contracts were signed between AEFE and AEFG, which set out the terms of reference for the staff, the training framework, the location and structure of the French and Greek departments, award procedures, grants from the French State, and staff remuneration.

 In this context, the Board of Directors of the LFH Association meets once a year, in Paris or Athens, under the chairmanship of the Director of the Association.